-While we cannot guarantee that all the features and functions of our Site will be fully accessible by all people with disabilities, we are committed to making the web experience available to all our customers, including those with disabilities, and have designed this Site with accessibility in mind.
+While we cannot guarantee that all the features and functions of our Site will be fully accessible by all people with disabilities.
+We are committed to making the web experience available to all our customers, including those with disabilities, and have designed this Site with accessibility in mind.
 You can help.
-If you notice any content, feature or functionality of the Site that is not accessible to people with disabilities, please email us at email@example.com with the words "Disabled Access" in the subject line and provide a description of the specific feature you feel is not accessible or a suggestion for improvement.
+If you notice any content, feature or functionality of the Site that is not accessible to people with disabilities, please email us at firstname.lastname@example.org with the words "Disabled Access" in the subject line.
+Provide a description of the specific feature you feel is not accessible or a suggestion for improvement.
 We can’t promise that we’ll make the changes you suggest, but we can assure you that we take your input seriously and will consider it as we evaluate ways to accommodate all of our customers and our overall accessibility policies.

 Steps we've taken to improve accessibility